 Robert previously worked with the Foundation as an Intern in the spring of 2009 and as Program support staff on early 2011 for the Matthew’s Place Youth Summit.
 As Programs and Outreach Manager, Robert oversees the Foundation’s online and in-person programs, working with schools, community groups and companies to make speakers available across the nation to spread the message of Erasing Hate.

-A craft beer fan and home brewer, Robert lives in Denver with his partner of 4 years.
+A craft beer fan and avid walker, Robert lives in Denver with his partner of 5 years.